Opening remarks

 - Problem identification: This phase involves identifying a relevant and significant problem in the context of information systems.
 Researchers explore the problem’s practical implications and motivations, ensuring that it aligns with the needs of practitioners or organizations.

 - Communication: The final phase involves communicating the results of the design science research.
 Researchers document their findings, insights, and lessons learned.
-This documentation contributes to the body of knowledge in the field and helps practitioners understand and apply the developed artifact.
+This documentation contributes to the body of knowledge in the field and helps practitioners understand and apply the developed artefact.

 Guidlelines